 The following tables (Table 1 and 2) show the number of days required within each basin to meet 65 percent of the net corn crop irrigation requirement and number of days in which surface water is available for diversion July 1 - August 31 compared to the number of days available based on the evaluation and the days required to meet 85 percent of the net corn crop irrigation requirement May 1 - September 30 compared to the same for the basins evaluated in the 2017 report.
-The number of days is shown for current development, current with lag impacts, and future with lag impacts.
+The number of days is shown for current development, current with lag impacts from current groundwater development, and future with lag impacts from current and potential future groundwater development.